KillerCodeMonkey/ionic-starter-eventmaps/README.md

 It is a clean project without external dependencies!

-After that!!!:

-- go in www folder then app and directives
+## Configuring the project

-- there open the googleMaps.js and change the Google Maps apiKey with yours
+- go to the \www\app\templates\ folder and open up the results.html with your favorite editor
+- Edit the line <div id="map" data-tap-disabled="true" google-map style="height:100%; width: 100%;" api-key="YOUR_API_KEY" events="events"></div> to include your Google API key

+## Trying out the app

-Finding something in the democontent:
+Finding something in the demo content:
 Type in 'Berlin', 'Ber', 'Sports' or 'Düsseldorf'

 ## Content